Application and enrollment

 Please find out about the content and admission requirements of your desired degree program BEFORE applying (> click on the desired degree program”).

-Meet the requirements for form and deadline when applying
+Meet the formal requirements and observe the deadlines when applying

 - The documents must be submitted in the original language and with a translation in German or English.
 The translation must be done by a sworn translator.
 This also applies if you have to hand in proof of internship with a list of the completed tasks.